Sup2point0/Assort/Yu-Gi-Oh!/archetypes/GUYS.md

 - The *Gun Striker* doesn’t actually exist.
 - A Fusion of *Gun Winger* and *Gun Booster* would be called *Gun Falcon*, but hasn’t been cryzen.

-### GUYS - Gun Phoenix
-Lv6
-> Must first be Fusion Summoned (from your Extra Deck) by banishing the above materials you control.
-While you control an 'Ultraman' monster, LIGHT monsters you control gain 300 ATK.
-Once per turn: You can add 1 'METEOR' Spell from your Deck or Banished Pile to your hand.
-During either player's turn (Quick Effect): You can Tribute this card and Special Summon the banished materials above.

-### GUYS - Gun Striker
-Lv6
-> Must first be Fusion Summoned (from your Extra Deck) by banishing the above materials you control.
-While you control an 'Ultraman' monster, LIGHT monsters you control gain 300 ATK.
-Once per turn: You can add 1 'METEOR' Spell from your Graveyard or Banished Pile to your hand.
-During either player's turn (Quick Effect): You can Tribute this card and Special Summon the banished materials above.

-### GUYS - Gun Phoenix Striker
-Lv9
-> Must be Fusion Summoned (from your Extra Deck) by banishing the above materials you control.
-While you control an 'Ultraman' monster, LIGHT monsters you control cannot be destroyed by battle.
-Once per turn: You can add 1 'METEOR' Spell from your Deck, Graveyard or Banished Pile to your hand.
-During either player's turn (Quick Effect): You can Tribute this card and Special Summon the banished materials above.